skx/foth/foth/README.md

   * We've added test-cases to __everything__.
 * We implement a lot of new primitives.
   * In [eval/builtins.go](eval/builtins.go).
+  * And a `quit` word in the REPL, or scripts, which is hardcoded outside the builtin-package.
   * And also in a new file loaded at startup: [foth.4th](foth.4th).
 * We've reworked our implementation to be a bit more idiomatic go.
 * We've improved a lot of implementation details: